Tuition and Fees Policy

 |During the third 5 class days||50% of applicable tuition and returnable fees and charges|

 |During the fourth 5 class days||25% of applicable tuition and returnable fees and charges|

 |After the fourth 5 class days||No refund of tuition, fees, or charges|

 Class days are defined as calendar days during which classes are normally held and not the days a particular course meets.

 A student who concurrently adds and drops the same number of credit hours will neither be charged nor refunded for this add/drop

 This refund policy applies to any financial aid recipient who withdraws from school.

-As an institution participating in programs under Title IV of the Higher Education Act, the Health Science Center is required to return a portion of the Title IV refunds a student received, back to the Title IV program from where the funds were originally disbursed, as a result of the student’s withdrawal from school.
+As an institution participating in programs under Title IV of the Higher Education Act, the Health Science Center is required to return a portion of the Title IV financial aid a student received, back to the Title IV program from where the funds were originally disbursed, as a result of the student’s withdrawal from school.
 The portion returned is referred to as the Title IV Refund and is calculated by determining the portion of unearned aid a student has received.
 The types of Title IV funds included in this calculation are student loans from the William D. Ford Direct Loan Program, Perkins loans, Pell grants, or Supplemental Educational Opportunity Grants (SEOG) .